nationalparkservice/Water-Balance/README.md

 Excel_xlsm_water_balance_model_v3.xlsm is the excel based tool file.
 Files with a .xlsm extension are blocked by IT security to address this matter the shareable_Excel_xlsm_water_balance_model_v3 file without the .xlsm extension is included and is downloadable to NPS/DOI computers.

-Tools and files dervied by David Thoma Hydrologist, Intentory and Monitoring Division, National Park Service.
+Tools and files dervied by David Thoma Ecohydrologist, Intentory and Monitoring Division, National Park Service.